 If you don’t need to constrict your blood vessels but seek to calm red skin that’s caused by dryness or inflammation, natural face masks and sheet masks make for great at-home treatments when they contain the right ingredients.
 Rosewater is known for reducing redness and calming irritated skin.
 Plus, it's naturally packed with vitamins A, C, and E, which will leave your skin looking and smelling fantastic in mere minutes.

-If you're feeling crafty, try out a DIY face mask.
-They're easy to make and also include common ingredients and household items.
-Look into avocado-based or oatmeal face mask recipes as well to help calm flushed skin.
+If you're feeling crafty, try a DIY face mask.
+Research avocado or oatmeal face mask recipes to calm flushed skin.

 Moisturizing should already be a part of your skincare routine, but if you experience chronic redness, it may be time to boost the frequency.
 Look for soothing ingredients in your moisturizers like aloe, spring water, or oatmeal—we love the Avene Tolerance Control Soothing Skin Recovery Cream ($36).
 If you still can't shake the dryness, try incorporating a hyaluronic acid serum into your routine.
 The INKEY List Hyaluronic Acid Serum ($10) feels super silky and works on all skin types.